Undesigned Coincidences

 Richard Carrier is an ancient historian who has risen to prominence as the lead advocate of Jesus Mythicism, a school of thought that entertains the idea that Jesus of Nazareth may never have existed at all.

-Undesigned Coincidences and the Synoptic Puzzle: A Reply to Kurt Jaros
+Defending Inter-Synoptic Undesigned Coincidences: A Response to Kurt Jaros